GiggInnovations/gigg-knowledge-base/inbox_settings>inbox.md

 - Up to three keywords may be active at a time.
 - Add keywords one at a time by entering the word and pressing **Enter** or clicking **Add**.
 - Keywords trigger the pull of social media posts into the inbox.
-- Removing a keyword deletes all posts associated with it (pinned posts remain on boards).
+- Removing a keyword deletes all posts associated with it from the inbox (pinned posts remain on boards).
+- **Note:** If you re-add the same keyword later, the system will re-pull posts, including any that were previously deleted manually.

 ---